-“Gehenna” – the “most accursed place” and “destination of the wicked”.
-Or so we’re told in the film’s opening moments.
-From this little tidbit, we’re quickly introduced to the island of Saipan where a Spanish colonist is sacrificed, his face peeled off, by Indigenous natives.
-Years later, in the present day, American businesswoman Paulina arrives on the same island to negotiate a land deal for resort development.
+American businesswoman Paulina arrives on the island of Saipan to negotiate a land deal for resort development.
 She’s joined by Tyler, an architect and unrequited love interest, naive videographer Dave, and slimy real estate agent Alan and his assistant, Pepe.
 The Indigenous locals consider the land sacred and cursed.
-Its history apparently seeped in colonial violence from the Spanish settlers to Japanese soldiers stationed there during WWII.
+Spanish settlers once subjected the locals to horrific ordeals.
+Years later, during WWII, Japanese soldiers occupied Saipan.

 Are you still with me?
 Honestly, I think that was the most difficult synopsis I have had to write yet for a film.
 In fact, its increasingly convoluted plot may be one of the film’s biggest shortcomings.
 Gehenna takes a great premise and burdens it with a ‘kitchen-sink’ approach to storytelling.
 Everything from curses to possible time- or inter-dimensional travel is thrown at the audience.
 Its a mishmash of ideas thrown together, none of which ever coalesces into coherent or engaging storytelling.